 Section 4.
-Employees currently with a Healthcare Spending Account (HSA) may maintain their current funds and such funds will remain available for their use until they are exhausted.
+Employees currently with a Healthcare Spending Account (HSA) or a Health Reimbursement Account (HRA) may maintain their current funds and such funds will remain available for their use until they are exhausted.
+Employees will be able to contribute to a Healthcare Flexible Spending Account (HCFSA) and/or a Dependent Care Flexible Spending Account.
 The Red Cross does not administer or have any responsibility for these accounts.